open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-course.md

-# myPlanet Course
+# Take a Course on myPlanet, Courses Gardening

-**Attention**: This page is under construction.
-Contact us on Discord for any questions.

 ## myPlanet App Dashboard and Courses Overview